Filming in India - No Drama.

 Local rental services are available in major film industry centers including Delhi, Mumbai, Chennai, Bangalore, and Hyderabad, offering popular camera, lighting, and accessory brands.
 For smaller towns and rural locations, equipment is sourced from the nearest major city.
 Please note that Indian rental houses provide supervised equipment rental services with technical personnel included.

 India's established film industries provide access to experienced crew members including camera operators, sound recordists, and camera assistants.
 We provide detailed crew options with professional showreels for your review and selection.
+It might not be possible to find experienced crew and equipment in smaller cities and towns.